 “How old are you?”

 “I’m sixteen.
-Please don’t hurt my mom, she’s sick, she needs me,” I pleaded.
+Please don’t hurt my mother, she’s sick, she needs me,” I pleaded.
 He smiled, turned to look at his friends, said something to them, and they laughed.
 I was scared, didn’t know what they would do.

 “Is there something to eat here?”
 He asked then.